chloealbright/DevHiveMind/Databases/Cloud Databases.md

 EditDate:
 Relates:
 ---
-Cloud Database are basically db in the cloud that falls under PAAS for storage or SAAS for storage and other cloud Data analytical tools
+Cloud Database are basically db in the cloud that falls under [[PAAS]] for storage or [[SAAS]] for storage and other cloud Data analytical tools.

-the benifits are performance at scale, secure and highley available and fully managed

-also gives you access to other Aws data services like

-Amazon CloudTrail is **a service that enables governance, compliance, operational auditing, and risk auditing of your Amazon Web Services account**.
-With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your Amazon Web Services infrastructure.
+the benefits are performance at scale, secure and highly available and fully managed also giving you access to other AWS data services like Amazon Cloud-trail which is a service that enables governance, compliance, operational auditing, and risk auditing of your Amazon Web Services account.
+With Cloud-trail, you can log, continuously monitor, and retain account activity related to actions across your Amazon Web Services infrastructure.

 ![[Aws DB services.png]]